Hawaiian Electric Industries: War and statehood

-Hawaii became a state in 1959, and by then Oahu was entirely electrified.
+Hawaii became a US state in 1959, and by then Oahu was entirely electrified.
 HECO opened a 116 MW plant in downtown Honolulu in 1954.
 The state's first reheat steam turbine generator went on line at Kahe on the west coast of Oahu.
 Today, Kahe is the state's largest plant with a total generating capacity of 650 MW.